open-telemetry/opentelemetry-specification/oteps/trace/0168-sampling-propagation.md

-# Propagate head trace sampling probability
+# Propagate parent sampling probability

-Use the W3C trace context to convey consistent head trace sampling probability.
+Use the W3C trace context to convey consistent parent sampling probability.

 ## Motivation

-The head trace sampling probability is the probability associated with the start of a trace context that was used to determine whether the W3C `sampled` flag is set, which determines whether child contexts will be sampled by a `ParentBased` Sampler.
-It is useful to know the head trace sampling probability associated with a context in order to build span-to-metrics pipelines when the built-in `ParentBased` Sampler is used.
+The parent sampling probability is the probability associated with the start of a trace context that was used to determine whether the W3C `sampled` flag is set, which determines whether child contexts will be sampled by a `ParentBased` Sampler.
+It is useful to know the parent sampling probability associated with a context in order to build span-to-metrics pipelines when the built-in `ParentBased` Sampler is used.
 Further motivation for supporting span-to-metrics pipelines is presented in [OTEP